Custom Content Support

 Step 5: Launch ForeFlight

-If the imported file is either an .mbiles file or a .kml file containing more than just points, ForeFlight will automatically add it to the User Charts or User Map Layers lists, respectively.
-If the file is a .kml file containing only points then ForeFlight will ask whether you want to import it as a User Map Layers file or as a User Waypoints file.
+If the imported file is either an .mbiles file or a .kml file containing more than just points, ForeFlight will automatically add it to the Custom Charts or Custom Map Layers lists, respectively.
+If the file is a .kml file containing only points then ForeFlight will ask whether you want to import it as a Custom Map Layers file or as a User Waypoints file.
 After choosing one or the other ForeFlight will add the file to the proper list.
-Newly-imported User Charts and User Map Shapes will also appear at the bottom of the layer selector, on the left and right, respectively.
+Newly-imported Custom Charts and Custom Map Shapes will also appear at the bottom of the layer selector, on the left and right, respectively.
 The names are taken directly from the filename, excluding the extension.
 Tap on one of the new charts or layers to display it on the map.
-You can only display one user chart at a time and one user map layer at a time, but you can display user charts and user map layers at the same time.

 Building MBtiles Files